Hect0rius/TorrentBits/README.md

 Upload to your www dir the entire folder, minus SQL, then signup a account and it will make you a sysop :)

-# Chanes from 2010 Version.
+# Changes from 2010 Version.
 17/01/2019 - Changed TBDEV.NET to TBDEV.info.

 15/01/2019 - Cleaned up announce.php (added mysql.php) added ob_start() to start to trim extra shit that invalidates the output..